-Who doesn’t love a good vegan chocolate recipe?!
-This light and decadent vegan chocolate cupcakes recipe makes a small batch of 12 cupcakes or 8 larger sized cupcakes.
-They are fluffy, moist, cakey, super chocolaty, perfectly sweet and no one will guess they are vegan, gluten free and paleo!
-This little gluten free cake recipe is perfect topped with my Vegan Chocolate Frosting (pictured on the cupcakes below).
+Who doesn’t love a good gluten free chocolate recipe?!
+This light and decadent gluten free chocolate cupcake recipe makes a small batch of 12 cupcakes or 8 larger sized cupcakes.
+They are fluffy, moist, cakey, super chocolaty, perfectly sweet and no one will guess they are gluten free, dairy free and paleo!
+This little gluten free cake recipe is perfect topped with my Homemade Chocolate Frosting (pictured on the cupcakes below).
 The frosting is rich like ganache and completes the cupcakes for any festivity!

 This post may include affiliate links, by making a purchase through a link I may receive a small commission at no extra cost to you.
 Click here to read my policy.

-Helpful Tools for making Easy Vegan Chocolate Cupcakes:
+Helpful Tools for making Gluten Free Chocolate Cupcakes:

 - muffin pan